-⇔several directions.
+→ several directions.

 enabled: no

 facility: local5

 level: Info

-⇒possible levels are:
+→ possible levels are:

-#In this is a output-module to direct log-output to.

-#The use of this output-module is not enabled.

-#In this option you can set a syslog facility.

-#In this option you can set the level of output.
-The.

-#Emergency, Alert, Critical, Error, Warning, Notice,...

-#Emergency, Alert, Critical, Error, Warning, Notice,... '''
+#In is a output-module to direct log-output to #This is a output-module is not enabled. #In this option you can set a syslog facility. #In this option you can set the level of output.
+The #Emergency, Alert, Critical, Error, Warning, Notice, #Emergency, Alert, Critical, Error, Warning, Notice, '''